Anaconda

 Anaconda on Portal

-If you want to use an Anaconda environment for Python or R in a Portal interactive session, special considerations apply. (see also Portal custom environments).
+To use an Anaconda environment for Python or R in a Portal interactive session, special considerations apply. (see also Portal custom environments).

-Jupyter Server
+Jupyter server

-The Jupyter Server can be used with a pre-defined Python environment, which you select from the "Environment type" dropdown menu that appears as you configure the session.
+The Jupyter server can be used with a pre-defined Python environment, which you select from the "Environment type" dropdown menu that appears as you configure the session.

 To use your own conda environment in a Jupyter Server session, select "Use custom text field", which will contain